-Bob Frutos has been serving the Burbank community for more than 16 years.
-In 2003 he was appointed to the Burbank Police Commission and has served as its Chairman for three years.
+Prior to his election to the Burbank City Council, in 2003 Bob was appointed to the Burbank Police Commission and served as its Chairman for three years.
 He served as a member of the Burbank Charter Review Committee and sub-committee.
-He served for over five years on the Board of Directors of the Kids Community Dental Clinic.
-Bob was elected to the Burbank City Council in 2013.
+Bob also served for over five years on the Board of Directors of the Kids Community Dental Clinic until being elected to Council in 2013.
+He enjoyed being a member of the Burbank Noon Rotary in 2015-2018.
+Bob loves Burbank and enjoys serving his community.
+He has done so for over 17 years.

-Bob’s creative and innovative leadership style has resulted in various Burbank community events which have generated overwhelming community participation:
+Bob’s creative and innovative leadership style has generated new ideas which resulted in several Burbank community events generating overwhelming community participation:

 As Vice Mayor, in 2014, he suggested hosting the city’s first-ever “Rock-a-Hula” pool party for older adults.
 This has become an annual event.

-As Vice Mayor, Bob suggested Burbank participate as a Host Town to the Athletes of the Special Olympics World Games.
-Bob was named Mayor in July 2015 and he had the honor to welcomed delegations from Zimbabwe and Botswana.
-Burbank was part of a World-Wide Event.
+Then Vice Mayor Frutos, proposed the City of Burbank participate as a Host Town to the Athletes of the Special Olympics World Games.
+Subsequently Bob was named Mayor in July 2015 and he had the honor of welcoming the Special Olympics delegations from Zimbabwe and Botswana.
+As a result, Burbank participated in a World-Wide Event.

-As Mayor, in June 2015, City Council held the first ever Open House to reach out to the community.
-It has become well-attended annual community event.
+In 2015, then Mayor Frutos encouraged the Burbank City Council to host the first ever Open House to reach out to the community.
+Open House has become well-attended annual event.
 Bob continues to encourage residents to get involved in local government.

 Bob has been a resident of Burbank for 28 years.
-He lives in the very same home he purchased over 28 years ago, where he lives with his wife Laura, his mother Isabel and their dogs, Cider and Katarina.
+He is married to Laura and they love their two dogs, Cider and Katarina.

 “I will ensure that our city is responsive to the concerns of our community members and that Burbank continues to be the community we love to call home.”